-This is the best choice for the US citizen.
-It’s relatively easy to setup and provides you with advantages you’re not going to find with other business types.
+This is the best choice for US citizens.
+It’s relatively easy to set up and provides you with advantages you’re not going to find with other business types.

 Keep in mind non-citizens cannot form an S-Corp because all shareholders must be US citizens.

 The C-Corporation is the most common type of corporation established under state law to protect the owner from creditor claims.